Bacto/discordBot101/009-Telegram Bot.md

 Now, speak with BotFather to create a new Telegram bot named "Bodja" and store its token to the Node.js service on Stackhero, using the environment variable "TELEGRAM_BOT_TOKEN".

 Congrats, you now have 2 Telegram bots.
 One for the development platform and one for the production!

+You can now delete the file `src/example-telegram.js`.
+It was just and example.